DilanCF/ENEE447-notes/lecture notes/Lecture13.md

 ![alt text](img/Lecture13/image-8.png)

-Frist bullet is an ASSUMPTION
+First bullet is an ASSUMPTION
 * Because of this, this method is mostly theoretical

 Utilization could be lower since you are purposely idling